Types of Degrees Histologic Technician Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Histologic Technician.
-About 0.8% of those with this major are international students.
+Histologic Technician appeals to people across the globe.
+About 1.0% of those with this major are international students.

 Amount of Education Required for Careers Related to Histologic Technician